 At nine in the morning, in the center of Zemun, Belgrade, Niko picks me up in his ride.
 I chide him on his fancy BMV wagon.
 Wisely, he ignores the comment.
-Since we have two hours to drive to Subotica, on the Serbian-Hungarian border, he needs to focus on the road.
+Since we have two hours to drive to the city of Subotica, on the Serbian-Hungarian border, he needs to focus on the road.

 During the trip, we compare our grandparents’ war stories.
 His great-uncle enlisted in the Yugoslav army, essentially as a spy.
 My grandpa was on Normandy Beach at the D-Day Invasion.